CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/APIs/cortex-gateway/_index.md

 ---
-title: "Cortex Gateway"
+title: "CORTEX Gateway"
-linkTitle: "Cortex Gateway"
+linkTitle: "CORTEX Gateway"
-description: "This section includes all reference documentation for the APIs exposed by Cortex Gateway."
+description: "This section includes all reference documentation for the APIs exposed by CORTEX Gateway."
 ---

 {{< workinprogress >}}